 Monitoring operational environments from Space requires a robust and sustainable data supply.
 With new policies on data access, applications and services can be created that harness the significant power of data assets.
 But for this ecosystem to flourish, access to the raw data is essential.

 There has been a massive increase in Earth observation data being offered by both public and private satellite operators.
 The European Commission’s Copernicus programme, for example, will deliver unprecedented access to free and reliable data through its Sentinel satellites.
-Sentinel 1 was launched in April 2014, with Sentinel 2 set to launch in the first half of 2015.
+Sentinel 1 was launched in April 2014, and Sentinel 2 in June 2015.

 Commercial and research organisations can now explore and download this data for their own use, using the Data Discovery Hub to understand what is available and from where.
 In many cases the raw data can be accessed directly through the Data Hub.

 Historically, the use of satellite data was the preserve of specialists and scientists who had specific tools to understand what the data is telling us.
 The Catapult aims to removes this limitation by including tools to allow a broader audience to use the data effectively.

 Access to satellite data varies from free and open to commercial and licensed.
 The Data Discovery Hub lists access rights for each data set, based on details given by the particular data provider.